Oddly enough, any movement can pull or

 Because massage helps to increase circulation, it increases the body's ability to help itself to heal, which is one of the most important benefits of massage therapy.

-sometimes dull or aching, sometimes intense, but the back muscle(s)
+Pain (sometimes dull or aching, sometimes intense) and the back muscle(s)

 which causes strain to all muscles in the area

 Tightness in one specific area of the back

 Heat in the area that is painful-usually this is from inflammation